-- If you're using iTerm2, please update to this revision2 or newer. - You need to set your LANG and LC environment variables to a UTF-8 locale (e.g. LANG=en_US.utf8).
+- If you're using iTerm2, please update to this revision26 or newer.
+Also make sure that Preferences>Profiles>Text>Non-ASCII Font is the same as your main Font. - You need to set your LANG and LC environment variables to a UTF-8 locale (e.g. LANG=en_US.utf8).
 Consult your Linux distro's documentation for information about setting these variables correctly.